exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

 *eXo Mail is a mail client that is built with a variety of features designed to make your e-mail experience more productive.
 It offers several ways to to view and organize your mails in-box and conversation.

-*eXo Chat is a live web-based Instant Messaging system.
-It is a Jabber compliant chat implemented over the open xmpp protocol.
-With it, you can send instant message, exchange files real-time, store, export your conversation's history and sort by date, week, month.
-Group conversation very useful for co-working and group meeting online. eXo Chat comes in 2 flavours, the Chat application an webOS friendly windowed application.

 =============
  What's new?
 =============